MichaelGit202/441_Project/project/Project.md

 We implemented multi-step reasoning via:

 - **Chain-of-Thought**: The dungeon master has a `<think>` tag, which it uses to do some informed decision making as it does in chain-of-thought.
 - **Context-Aware Dialogue**: Agents remember and respond to past player choices because of how the agents are spun up, and how they communicate with the dungeon master.
+The dungeon master, instead of describing scenes, executing trades, generating items, performing battles...ect.
+The Dungeon master specifically performs tool calls to invoke other agents inorder to spit the thinking work amongst multiple specialized agents who can do it for the DM

 This improves coherence and decision-making, fulfilling LO1.